History of Ukrainian literature: Revolution and early Soviet period

 After the revolution, the literary process was particularly dramatic and complex in Ukraine, as in the entire USSR.
 On the one hand, Ukrainian literature at that time was experiencing an unprecedented zenith.
 On a rich literary palette, various art schools, styles, and trends coexisted – from radical proletarianism, whose theorists promoted the creation of a "purely proletarian culture" by "laboratory means" (V. Blaktyny, G. Mikhaylichenko, M. Khvylvoy) to futurism (M. Semenko) and even neoclassicism, whose representatives were guided by the creation of high harmonious art based on the development of classical samples of World Literature (a group of neoclassicists led by M. Zerov).
+At the same time, Ukrainian War of Independence led to the exile, death or fall out of favour of numerous Ukrainian authors from the previous generation.